-Both flats and houses are getting more expensive nowadays.
+Both flats are houses getting more expensive nowadays.
 Do you think this trend will continue?
-Why/why
+Why/why not?

 I'm guessing that there are many socioeconomic factors at play here.
-As many of us know, the economy is largely cyclical, following the simple pattern of crashing, recovering and booming between larger crises.
-In the later stages of a cycle we usually see prices go unreasonably high to the point where property becomes unattainable for the majority of buyers.
+As many of us know, economy is largely cyclical, following the simply pattern of crashing, recovering and booming between larger crises.
+Usually later in the cycle we see prices go unreasonably high to the point where property becomes unattainable for the majority of buyers.
 This is normally followed by a housing crash, when real estate sees its estimated market value plummet.
-We have seen it before in 2008, and we are very likely to see it again in the future.
-Therefore, in the short-term, the trend is likely to reverse, but eventually we will see the same patterns emerge one after another, the cycle repeating over and over again.
+We have seen it before in 2008 and we are very likely to see it again in the future.
+Therefore, short-term the trend is likely to reverse, but eventually we will see the same patterns emerge one after another, the cycle repeating over and over again.